Connic

 Auto-Rollback: The Safety Net

-Experiments should not break production.
-When you enable auto-rollback, Connic continuously monitors the variant's failure rate within a rolling window of recent runs.
-If it crosses your configured threshold, the test is automatically paused and traffic stops going to the variant.
+Experiments shouldn't break production.
+When you enable auto-rollback, Connic watches the variant's failure rate within a rolling window of recent runs.
+If it crosses your configured threshold, the test pauses and traffic stops going to the variant.

 Failure Threshold